 7. Practice, practice, practice

 The best way to become a better impromptu speaker is to practice.
-This means getting comfortable with speaking off the cuff and thinking on your feet.
-The more you do it, the easier it will become.
+Get comfortable speaking off the cuff and thinking on your feet.
+The more you do it, the easier it gets.

 What problems can occur when speaking without preparation?